 Due to the different formulations/carriers used in developing inoculants, the method and rate of application also differs for each inoculant.
 Always check the instructions that come with the inoculant for the right method and rate.

-Both NoduMax-Plus and SariFix inoculants have the same application rates and method which is described below.
+Both NoduMax-Plus and SariFix inoculants have similar application rates and method which is described below.

-10 g per kg of soyabean seeds OR 100 g (one sachet) per 10 kg of seeds.
+- 10 g per kg of soyabean seeds OR 100 g (one sachet) per 10 kg of seeds. - This means that for one acre, two (2) of the 100 g sachets of inoculant are needed for inoculation.